plone/volto/docs/source/contributing/developing-core.md

 ```
 ````

-You can also run commands for a specific workspace using the `--filter` feature as shown in the previous section, {ref}`developing-core-run-commands-in-pnpm-workspaces-label`.
+You can also run commands for a specific workspace using the `--filter` feature as shown in the previous section, {ref}`developing-core-run-commands-for-pnpm-workspaces-label`.

 ## Develop other libraries in a workspace